November 2021 Updated March 2022

 Learn about best practices.
 Start a book club (with your department, or teachers in your board or on social media) and read books that support teaching a variety of studnets.
 I would suggest: Book love, Write a Beside Them, 180 Days, 4 Essential Studies: Beliefs and Practices to Reclaim Student Agency* (Penny Kittle, * newest)

 If you havent already, might I suggest you start with independent choice reading & conferencing, which I have found to have the biggest impact on reading ability.
 This way all students will improve their reading skills.
-See, 8 Strategies to Support Choice Reading in the Secondary Classroom for ideas
+See, 8 Strategies to Support Choice Reading in the Secondary Classroom, Finding Books for Your in Class Library, THE WHY: Diversifying your High School Texts and/or Classroom Library (Part 1) & THE HOW: Diversifying your High School Texts and/or Classroom Library (Part 2) for ideas.

 Conferencing will also allow you to meet the needs of individual students, whether it be higher order critical analysis or pausing to think through what they are reading (by questioning, making connections…).
 See Part 2-Getting them to buy in & supporting their efforts